Home / Blog / Next.js App Router & TypeScript in LaunchSaaS (2026)

 4. Route handlers: Converted Pages API routes to Route Handlers (simpler, but different patterns)

-The net result: 18% fewer lines of code with the same functionality.
+The net result: noticeably less code with the same functionality.

 Performance Numbers from Production

-LaunchSaaS's 8 production SaaS applications (serving 13,000+ users) show measurable App Router benefits:
+In our benchmarks across multiple production SaaS applications (serving 13,000+ users), App Router shows measurable benefits:

-The admin dashboard—which displays subscription analytics, user lists, and system health—ships 83KB less JavaScript than the Pages Router version because data fetching happens server-side.
+The admin dashboard—which displays subscription analytics, user lists, and system health—ships significantly less JavaScript than the Pages Router version because data fetching happens server-side.

 TypeScript Across All 14 Packages